Florin Hilbay: Early career

 Hilbay topped the 1999 bar examination with a score of 88.5%, sharing the first place distinction with Edwin Enrile of Ateneo de Manila University.
 That year, only 16% or 660 of the 3,978 examinees passed the bar.

 When the results came out on the same day as his birthday in March 2000, Hilbay was then working as an underbar clerk to Supreme Court Justice Vicente Mendoza, a noted constitutionalist who was a former solicitor from 1971 to 1973 and assistant solicitor general from 1973 to 1980.

-Hilbay also previously joined the Office of the Solicitor General of the Philippines as an associate solicitor under Solicitor General Simeon Marcelo in 2002.
+Hilbay also previously joined the Office of the Solicitor General of the Philippines as an associate solicitor under Solicitor General Simeon V. Marcelo in 2002.
 He also served as the Director of the Institute of Government and Law Reform of the University of the Philippines Law Center; a consultant to the Commission on Elections; and as the vice-chair of Bantay Katarungan (Sentinels of Justice), a civic organization formed by former Senator Jovito Salonga, purposefully created to advocate and strengthen the rule of law, to address issues of public injustice and to oversee the appointments process in the judiciary.

 He also served as the editor-in-chief of the Philippine Law and Society Review and an editor of the IBP Law Journal.

 Work as Solicitor General

 Hilbay took over as acting Solicitor General on August 20, 2014, replacing Francis Jardeleza who was appointed as a Supreme Court Associate Justice.
 President Benigno Aquino III formally appointed Hilbay as Solicitor General on June 16, 2015.

 As a senior state solicitor under Jardeleza, he defended the Reproductive Health Law before the Supreme Court in 2014.
 He was also the principal lawyer for the Enhanced Defense Cooperation Agreement (EDCA) and the Bangsamoro.
 He went on to become solicitor general.

 As solicitor general, he served as the Philippines' agent in the arbitration proceeding in Philippines v.
 China filed with the Permanent Court of Arbitration in 2013.
 The court hearings began on July 7, 2015, and was ruled in favor of the Philippines on July 12, 2016.
-The court nullified all historical claims of China in the West Philippine sea via the nine-dash line.
+The court nullified all historical claims of China in the South China Sea via the nine-dash line.

 Constitutional Law Professor

 Hilbay started working as a constitutional law professor at University of the Philippines after his term as Solicitor General in 2016.
 He has expressed his staunch dissent over the Philippine Drug War, the extension of martial law in Mindanao, the House attempts to re-impose the death penalty, and the position of the Duterte administration on issues concerning China.
 He has been handling the case of detained senator Leila de Lima since February 2018.
 Hilbay is also part of Senator Antonio Trillanes’ legal team in opposing the government's nullification of the former soldier's amnesty.

+He now serves as Dean of the Silliman University College of Law where he also launched his book on bitcoin.